Daniel-Schroeder15/Movies_project/README.md

 ## Recommendations
+- API from multiple sources / Pay for API
-- Add reviews on the dataset to return a recommendation based on user reviews.
+- Improve predicted score based on user reviews
+- Provide better streaming services selection
+- Include TV shows
+- Give score predictions for new movies
-- We could add the cosine similarity matrix to the Kmeans and Logistic Regresion models dataset and see if the score_prediction improves.
+- Add the cosine similarity matrix to the inputs
-- Explore more the TfidfVectorizer Model, see if 2 variables can be used for the matrix.
+- Explore more of the TfidfVectorizer Model